 - The absence of detailed Facilities Technical Requirements forces designers to complete a project definitions document themselves because a formal design exercise cannot be launched in its absence.
 Some designers offer, or are forced, to complete the Facilities Technical Requirements, although it is out-of-scope.

 - Others hesitated to do so as this is an extensive effort that requires knowledge and input from a variety of stakeholders.

 - Others acknowledged that this process is outside their core competency and the result could be compromised by schedule pressures or limited experience.

 3. Misalignment of available budget and performance expectations

 - Owners wanted low capital expense, operating expense, and cost of ownership over the life of the project.

 - Most solutions cannot satisfy all three.
 The owners should establish the highest priority (Capex, Opex, TCO).

 Data Center Owners Respond

-Following the initial meeting with the data center design community, Uptime Institute brought the discussion to data center owners and operators in the Uptime Institute Network throughout 2013, at the North America Network Meeting in Seattle, WA, APAC Network Meeting in Shenzhen, China, and at the Fall Network Meeting in Scottsdale, AZ.
+Following the initial meeting with the data center design community and the CPA Phoenix AZ, Uptime Institute brought the discussion to data center owners and operators in the Uptime Institute Network throughout 2013, at the North America Network Meeting in Seattle, WA, APAC Network Meeting in Shenzhen, China, and at the Fall Network Meeting in Scottsdale, AZ.